pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 Web, version 1.0", where `dwc:Taxon` is defined.

-**Remark and example 1.** Note that
+**Remark and example 13.** Note that

 Taxon concepts are related to one another via simple relationships and via RCC-5 properties.

 #### Simple Taxon Concept Relationships

-- subconceptOf (this can be used when you refine a concept, or when a higher rank subsumes a lower rank)
+- is_a (this can be used when you refine a concept, or when a higher rank subsumes a lower rank)
 - relatedTo (when you have two overlaping but different concepts)
 - congruent (when two concepts are exactly the same)

 #### RCC-5 Relationships

+Complex RCC 5 relationships will be modeled as separate entities.

 ```
 openbiodiv:EQ_INT rdf:type owl:ObjectProperty ;